 Years ago, I heard the story of an Englishman by the name of Matthew Henry.
 He was a preacher and well-known Bible scholar who lived from 1662 to 1714.
 His exposition of the Old and New Testament is a commentary that is still in print to this very day.
 He was known for his practical application, combined with a well-sustained flow of English literature.
 Perhaps that is what made the commentary one of the best works of its kind.

 One day Matthew Henry was riding his horse through the woods.
-He was on his way to a church meeting where he was going to be the guest speaker.
+He was on his way to a church meeting where he would be the guest speaker.
 Suddenly, a masked bandit ran out of the woods with a gun in his hand and demanded that Matthew Henry get off his horse.
-Mr. Henry obeyed the robber, as he knew this was a dangerous situation.
+Mr. Henry obeyed the robber, knowing this was a dangerous situation.
 Even though he tried to talk to the man about God and spiritual matters, the bandit would hear none of it.
 He quickly took all of Matthew Henry’s money and ran back into the woods.
 It all happened so quickly that Matthew Henry hardly had time to realize what had happened.
 Although he was now penniless, he got back on his horse and continued his journey.

 His mind took him to the thought that we are supposed to give thanks in everything that happens to us.
 He asked God how he was supposed to be thankful for being robbed!
 As he continued on his way, the answer came to him.
-That night he told the story to his audience about what had happened to him earlier in the day.
-He concluded his message by sharing several different reasons he could be thankful for what had happened to him.
+That night, he told the story to his audience about what had happened to him earlier in the day.
+He concluded his message by sharing the reason he could be thankful for what had happened to him.

-I do not know about you, but I have discovered that having a thankful heart really is the basis for everything good that happens in my life, and it opens doors of opportunity that I never could have imagined otherwise.
-Have a thankful heart and it will open doors of opportunity for you, as well!
+I do not know about you, but I have discovered that having a thankful heart really is the basis for everything good that happens in my life, and it opens doors of opportunity that I never could have imagined.
+Have a thankful heart, and it will open doors of opportunity for you, as well!

 Tip: There is always something for which you can be thankful!